 Sweet and balanced for the always comforting brew

 We find this coffee approachable and interesting- the perfect morning brew.
-Dial into cocoa nib and pecan by starting with a 1:16 brew ratio, filtered water at 208-210℉, a medium-coarse grind, and a 3.5-4 minute brew cycle.
+Dial into bing cherry, almond cream, and sweet florals by starting with a 1:16 brew ratio, filtered water at 208-210℉, a medium-coarse grind, and a 3.5-4 minute brew cycle.